matt9527-marist/MyObsidianNotes/Machine Learning/010 Support Vector Machines.md

 (see notes)
 What if we *increased the dimensions*?
 This means that we have transformed the function.
 How is this handled?
 We use a *kernel function*, one that works in place of the dot product and increases the dimension in which we can manage.
+What kernel should we use?
+The only thing we can do is experiment to see what works and what does not work.
 Remember the core ideas:
 1) Widen the margin
 2) Soften the margin
-3) Present the problem as the dual
+3) Present as the dual
-4)
+4) Nonlinearity